Research Grant Applications

 Pricing:

 The cost to hire me as a grants editor is $125/hr.
 My rush rate for grants editing is $140/hr; I charge my rush rate if I’ll need to work on your grant on the weekend or in the evening.
-For the most simple form of edit—that is, a single round of editing that accounts for readability, evaluation criteria, and peer reviewers’ needs—most grants need between five and fifteen hours of work.
+My per-hour rate applies to all of my work, including all kinds of editing and all coaching meetings.

 Contact me to book this service.